clarkedarkmatter/smart-goose/content/pages/index.md

     subtitle: >-
       Washington D.C. is being overrun by establishment, socialist ideology.
 We need someone to fight for Kentucky.
-    content: |
+    content: >
-      I grew up to believe that Congress wasn't meant to a lifetime position.
+      I grew up to believe that politics wasn't meant to a lifetime position.
+I intend on serving, representing the people of Kentucky to my highest ability, then focusing on my faith, family and community.
     actions:
       - label: Join Team Sharp
         url: /thank-you